- Sustainability TOP

 TABLE FOR TWO (TFT) Program

-At Isuzu, we introduce the Table For Two program (TFT) in the Company canteens and cafe areas to encourage employees to have healthy eating habits and also participate in social contribution activities.
-This allows an employee to donate ten yen automatically by buying a Healthy Menu item or healthy drink or using the charity box.
-Then, the same amount of donation is added by Isuzu, making the total amount of donation per person 20 yen per time.
+Isuzu has introduced the Table For Two program (TFT) in its canteens and cafe areas to encourage employees to have healthy eating habits and also participate in social contribution activities.
+This allows an employee to donate ten yen automatically by buying a healthy menu item or healthy drink or using the charity box.
+The donation is then matched by Isuzu, making the total amount of donation 20 yen per purchase.
 Through an NPO named the Table For Two International, donations are appropriated for school meals for impoverished children in developing countries.

 Number of Donated School Meals (Equivalent)

-1. *The support of TFT extends to five countries, including Uganda, Ethiopia, Tanzania, Rwanda, and the Philippines.
-Isuzu operates business in all of these countries.
+- *The support of TFT extends to five countries, including Uganda, Ethiopia, Tanzania, Rwanda, and the Philippines, all of which are countries where Isuzu operates business.

 Food Drive